Posted from Chichester, England, United Kingdom.

 Drier than a Kookaburra’s Khyber

-Posted from Istanbul, Istanbul, Turkey.
+Posted from Istanbul, Istanbul Province, Turkey.

 Well I really shouldn’t have moaned earlier because it turned warm as soon as we arrived in Bulgaria, and now we’re in Istanbul it’s too hot.